Adopting and Amending Wild & Scenic River and Lower St. Croix Riverway Ordinances

 Local governments in the Wild & Scenic River and Lower St. Croix Riverway districts must have an ordinance that complies with the Wild & Scenic River or the Lower St. Croix Riverway rules.

-Instructions for Local Governments
+Instructions for local governments

 Local governments can expedite conditional approval by working with the DNR early in the process.
+DNR Area Hydrologist are available to discuss questions about this process and any ordinance proposals.

 Click on question below to reveal more information.
 Click again to hide.